MimiOnuoha/Data-and-digital-mapping-ITP2017/README.md

 - Create a map:
 	- Change the [location](http://www.latlong.net/)
 	- Use Leaflet.js, load tiles from [Stamen](http://maps.stamen.com/#toner-lite/12/37.7707/-122.3781), [CartoDB](https://cartodb.com/basemaps/) or any other basemap provider
-	- Push map online to your blog or github.io page and send me the link before Friday
+	- Push map online to your blog or github.io page and send me the link before Monday
 - Go through [this](http://maptime.io/anatomy-of-a-web-map/#0)
+- Download [Moves App](https://moves-app.com/) and record your activity this week.
+You don't have to sign in with Facebook, and you don't have to create an account.

 #### Week Two - January 30

 *Where does geographic data come from?
 What forms does it take, how has it been used in the past?
 How should we think about it now?
-Plus everything you need to know about tiles.
+Plus everything you need to know about tiles, and the basic anatomy of a web map.*

 - Discussion of Reading + Assignments
 - Demonstration: Adding data to our maps (tools: geojsonlint, Mapshaper, Mapzen, geojson.io).
-Getting data into the right format.

 **ASSIGNMENTS**: [to come]